code-423n4/2022-09-nouns-builder-findings/data/azephiar-Q.md

 ### Impact
 `DOMAIN_SEPARATOR()`, which is used in `token.delegateBySig()` will always be computed as `keccak256(abi.encode(bytes32(0), bytes32(0), bytes32(0), uint(0), address(token)))`.

-I guess `address(token)`, which is the address of the token proxy and it's different for every DAO, saves the day here.
+I guess `address(token)`, which is the address of the token proxy and it's different for every DAO saves the day here.

 I think this has no serious implication but I'm not going to explore any further because even if there's no scenario in which this can be exoploited it should be fixed.

-## Typo / Gas saving tip on auction settling
+## Typo / Gas saving tip
 At [Auction.sol#L172](https://github.com/code-423n4/2022-09-nouns-builder/blob/main/src/auction/Auction.sol#L172
 ) we have: